Install if necessary

 6 3 [center] f [female] 2 [46-65]

-Generating a Dictionary of All Variables
+Generating a Dictionary of Variables

-# Generate dictionary for all variables
+# Generate a dictionary for all variables

 pos variable label col_type missing values